zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Similarly, bots can set things up so that anyone can add them.

-This system does not use any "nospam" -- the ToxID of a peer is just their long-term ID public key.
+This system does not use any "nospam" -- the ToxID of a peer is just their long-term ID public key with a checksum.
 This makes it easy to introduce existing friends to each other.

 There should be considerable bandwidth reductions in typical usage.